josegonzalez/minui-n64-pak/README.md

 Screenshots are written to `/Screenshots` with a sanitized version of the rom name as the screenshot prefix.

+### Sleep Mode

+Built-in MinUI cores have support for turning off the display and eventually shutting down when the power button is pressed.
+Standalone emulators do not have this functionality due to needing support inside of the console for this.
+At this time, this pak does not implement sleep mode.

 ### Debug Logging

 To enable debug logging, create a file named debug in `$SDCARD_PATH/.userdata/$PLATFORM/N64-mupen64plus` folder.
 Logs will be written to the`$SDCARD_PATH/.userdata/$PLATFORM/logs/` folder.